giannilmbd/dynare/doc/manual/source/the-model-file.rst

 Dynare provides tools for solving models with microeconomic heterogeneity, where a continuum of agents differs in wealth, income, or employment status.
 Aggregate dynamics arise from the interaction between individual decisions and the distribution of agents’ states.

-The implementation notably handles incomplete-markets macroeconomic models (such as HANK models) and combines elements from *Bhandari et al. (2023)* and *Auclert et al. (2021)*.
+The implementation notably handles incomplete-markets macroeconomic models (such as HANK models) and combines elements from :cite:t:`Bhandari:2023` and :cite:t:`Auclert:2021`.

-Examples throughout this section draw on *Krusell and Smith (1998)*, a benchmark for economies with idiosyncratic and aggregate shocks.
+Examples throughout this section draw on :cite:t:`Krusell:1998`, a benchmark for economies with idiosyncratic and aggregate shocks.

 Declaring Heterogeneous Agent Models
 -------------------------------------